 This one-semester course takes a practical approach to language basics to help students improve their written communication.
-Students are placed in this class on the basis of the English Department's placement test or teacher recommendation prior to the start of the school year.
+Students are placed in this class on the basis of placement or teacher recommendation.
 This course not only serves to supplement students' practical use of the English language, but also helps them acquire and develop the necessary writing and study skills to succeed in high school.
 A student taking Intro to Academic Writing also takes English 9 and is usually encouraged to begin foreign language study as a sophomore.

-Course: 985S Reading Workshop Spring of Grade 9 Fall of grade 11
+Course: 985S Reading Workshop Grade 9 (spring)